andrewmcgivery/obsidian-beautitab/README.md

 Shows a random quote at the bottom of the screen.

 The quote can be shown/hidden via settings.
-It can also be configured to use the built in quotes, your own custom both, or a mix of both.
+It can also be configured to use the built in quotes, your own custom quotes, or a mix of both.

 ### Background